Declaring Racism is a Public Health Crisis

 - Challenge others to sign-onto the resolution.
 As leaders of institutions that seek to build a better future for Greater Green Bay as a whole, we ask that you join us in signing onto this resolution today.
 We are committed to bringing action to these words and pledge our individual and collective resources to together develop tangible actions to dismantle the structural racism preventing us from all reaching our fullest potential.
 We hope that you will join us as a partner in this critical endeavor.

 Race is a social construction with no biological basis.
 Racism is a social system with multiple dimensions: individual racism is internalized or interpersonal and systemic racism is institutional or structural, and is a system of structuring opportunity and assigning value based on the social interpretation of how one looks, that unfairly disadvantages some individuals and communities, unfairly advantages other individuals and communities, and saps the strength of the whole society through the waste of human resources.
 Racism causes persistent racial discrimination in housing, education, employment and criminal justice, and an emerging body of research demonstrates that racism is a social determinant of health.

 - In the 2019 Wello Resident Health and Well-Being Survey, non-white residents reported lower well-being in all categories compared to their white counterparts. ^1

-- In Brown County, White citizens live, on average, 16 years longer than Black citizens and 18 years longer than Hispanic citizens.
+- In Wisconsin, White citizens live, on average, 16 years longer than Black citizens and 18 years longer than Hispanic citizens.
 In Brown County, that difference is even higher with White citizens live, on average 28 years longer than Blank and Hispanic citizens. ^2

 - In Wisconsin, infant mortality rate for infants of non-Hispanic black women is the highest in the nation.^2